Riverscapes/pyBRAT/docs/BRATData/USA/Yakama_Nation/index.md

   ​

-  **Due to the sensitive nature of the data for this report, directed for the Yakama Nation Reservation land and governance, the <u>data</u> is not available to the public.
-For access to these deliverables please contact Tom Elliott via email: Tom_Elliott@yakama.com*
+  *The Yakama Nation Reservation has requested that the Yakama Nation BRAT data be private.
+For special request access to these data please contact Tom Elliott via email: [Tom_Elliott@yakama.com](Tom_Elliott@yakama.com)

   #### References: